victwj/freenet/readme.md

 experienced latency as opposed to number of hops), persistence (how long files persist and its relation to usage), and topology (behavior of system in more real-world accurate network topologies) among many potential others.

+### Particulars

+The following presents the core components of Freenet and what constitutes MVP or stretch.

+- _Keys and searching:_ We will implement the mechanisms of the keyword signed key (KSK) which is the simplest key type for freenet to work.
+Our stretch goals will include the other key types, namely: signed subspace key (used to address the issue of a global namespace, effectively providing a directory-like system for users) and content hash key (used to implement updating and splitting of files).
+An additional stretch goal is the key finding mechanisms.
+Clarke et al suggested a hypertext spider to crawl the net, a file indirection mechanism, or simply using user-compiled indexes.
+We will use a manually compiled index as an MVP.

+- _Retrieving data:_ We need to implement the algorithm running on every node to handle requests for certain keys.
+Formally, this routing works as a steepest-ascent hill-climbing search with backtracking.
+Additionally, nodes need the algorithm to handle and update its dynamic routing table, a hops-to-live (similar to IP TTL) implementation to avoid infinite loops, and a pseudorandom identifier on each request.
+This is necessary for the MVP.

+- _Storing data:_ This is the mechanism for users to store their files, and works similarly to the data retrieval algorithm in the previous section.
+This is necessary for the MVP.

+- _Managing data:_ This component deals with space optimizations of nodes in freenet, which we will designate as a stretch goal.
+This includes an LRU-style mechanism in which files in freenet will eventually expire, along with the associated interactions with node routing tables.

+- _Node additions:_ When a node joins freenet, it needs to perform a few tasks.
+A scheme similar to the data retrieval mechanism is used for nodes to get more information about the network.
+A new protocol to announce itself to other nodes needs to be implemented.
+This is necessary for the MVP.

+In summary, the stretch goals in tentative order of priority would be: data management, signed subspace key, content hash key, and key finding mechanisms.

+These are the graphs we want to reproduce:

+- Figure 2, p.13, time evolution of the request pathlength, which evaluates efficiency.
+- Figure 3, p.14, request pathlength versus network size, which evaluates scalability.
+- Figure 4, p.15, change in request pathlength on network failure, which evaluates fault tolerance.

+As a stretch, the graphs we would like to have are:

+- Failed requests under simulated random traffic, which evaluates fault tolerance.
+- Additional evaluation on graphs 1 and 2 depending on the system network topology.
+- Persistence of files, in the event we implement the relevant stretch goals.

+### Details to figure out (based on discussion with Mike)

+- _Eviction model:_ More clarity required on the eviction model for the routing table at each node.
+Requires better understanding of the interplay between routing and data caching.

+- _Experimental scenarios:_ Fix experimental scenarios, e.g., request load based on a random distribution.